altschuler/imgui-knobs/README.md

 }
 ```

-See `example/main.cpp` for a working demo.
+See `example/main.cpp` for a demo.

 ### Variants
 `variant` determines the visual look of the knob.
 Available variants are: `ImGuiKnobVariant_Tick`, `ImGuiKnobVariant_Dot`, `ImGuiKnobVariant_Wiper`, `ImGuiKnobVariant_WiperOnly`, `ImGuiKnobVariant_WiperDot`, `ImGuiKnobVariant_Stepped`, `ImGuiKnobVariant_Space`.